 Conflict and the City (Drama)

-This module focuses on the craft of playwriting, with a particular emphasis on drama that exploits the possibilities of the urban environment.
+This module focuses on the craft of playwriting, with a particular emphasis on the drama that exploits the possibilities of the urban environment.
 You will draft a dramatic work of 60-90 minutes, critique the work of experienced dramatists and develop a shared vocabulary of ‘technical’ terminology.
 It will also introduce you to major new writing opportunities in London and beyond.
 While contextualising new playwriting within the wider parameters of 20th and early 21st-century drama, the module will encourage you to reflect in depth on your own writing and develop an advanced understanding of the elements of a dramatic text, including characterisation, structure, conflict, dramatic irony and subtext.

 The Dissertation gives you the opportunity to conduct autonomous work with supervisory support on a topic you feel passionate about.
-At the beginning of the module you will have a series of practical seminars on the different issues involved in the process of writing a dissertation, such as finding a topic, the role of the supervisor, research methodology and the conventions of academic writing.
+At the beginning of the module, you will have a series of practical seminars on the different issues involved in the process of writing a dissertation, such as finding a topic, the role of the supervisor, research methodology and the conventions of academic writing.

 English Language in literary CONTEXTS

-In this module you will study English historical linguistics and stylistics, literary linguistics and cognitive poetics.
+In this module, you will study English historical linguistics and stylistics, literary linguistics and cognitive poetics.
 Thus, you will gain a good knowledge of the ways in which the language has changed over time and the stylistic effects of particular linguistic choices, as well as an in-depth understanding of the theoretical frameworks that can be used to describe the interaction between language and literature.

 How to Write Creatively: Portfolio

 This module will develop your creative writing skills using a variety of exercises and techniques.
 It will allow you to put together a portfolio of creative writing inspired by the city through a combination of practical workshops and close reading of established authors.
-You will also learn to critique your own work, while being challenged to raise your own writing to professional level.
+You will also learn to critique your own work while being challenged to raise your own writing to a professional level.

 Tales of the City (Fiction)